Try Getsitecontrol for free

 Getsitecontrol is a popup builder that helps you increase website conversions, be it email signups, sales, page visits, or form submission.

 You can use Getsitecontrol on any platform without having to deal with the website’s code.
 Dedicated apps are available for Shopify and Wix, plus, there’s a plugin for WordPress users.
-Getsitecontrol comes with a full-featured free trial period, so you can test it in your store before committing to a subscription.
+Getsitecontrol comes with a free plan, so you can add popups to your website at no cost!

 Log into your Getsitecontrol dashboard and hit Create widget; then proceed to Template gallery (you can visit the gallery and view templates even without logging in).
 Use the left-side menu to look through categories and use cases: